carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

         return 0;
       }

-2. Next, compile the C file into a LLVM bitcode file:
+2. Next, compile the C file into an LLVM bitcode file:

    .. code-block:: bat